DuqueDeTuring/books2explore/readme.md

 - Designing Data-Intensive Applications.
 By Martin Kleppmann
 - Designing Effective Database Systems	Designing Effective Database Systems by Rebecca M. Riordan
 - Destiny Disrupted: A History of the World Through Islamic Eyes: Tamim Ansary: 9781586488130: Books
+- Determined: A Science of Life without Free Will.
+By Robert M. Sapolsky.
 - Dialogues and Essays (Oxford World's Classics) by Seneca
 - Dialogues and Essays (Oxford World's Classics).
 By Seneca
 - Dialogues Concerning Natural Religion (Hackett Classics) by David Hume